 LKP percentage is registered in the folder 2.Löner cell C10.
 Current LKP for SLU (in Swedish).
 If the application contains salaries at another university, a weighted average is to be used for the LKP.
 Wallenberg allows a maximum of 50% for LKP, all actual LKP above that has to be co-funded.
 The LKP-gap is automatically regulated in the Wallenberg project budget template.

 1.4.
 Indirect costs and facility costs

-Wallenberg does not apply any standard rates for funding of indirect costs and facility costs, instead a decision is made in each case individually.
-Based on experience from previous projects, the foundation accepts 15-25% charge on salary+operating (except sub-contracting) for funding of indirect costs and facility costs.
+For project and WAF KAW does not apply any standard rates for funding of indirect costs and facility costs, instead a decision is made in each case individually.
+Based on experience from previous cases, the foundation accepts 15-25% charge on salary+operating (except sub-contracting) for funding of indirect costs and facility costs.
 SLU´s recommendation is therefore to use an amount corresponding to 25 % charge according to above as Varav sökt hos stiftelsen in the KAW project budget.

 1.5.
 Co-funding of direct costs

 For project and scholars KAW does not demand co-funding of direct costs (except facility charge and LKP above 50%) in projects.
 For WAF KAW demands co-funding of at east half of the WAF salary.
-SLU`s policy is to cover the WAF`s whole salary.
+For new WAF-holders the SLU`s policy is to cover the whole salary.
 More information under CO-FUNDING below.

 The KAW rule is that depreciation must be started latest two years after project start.
 With this follows that KAW allows depreciation to be funded with KAW-grant maximum two years after actual project end.